 TGbf Editor: Please add the text at P203L54 in subclause 11.55.3.5 in D1.0 as follows.

+The sensing initiator and sensing responder may perform an FTM procedure (see 11.21.6.4 ((FTM) Measurement exchange) to obtain the distance between them and their relative orientation per each DMG sensing burst.

 Straw Poll: